The Homer Calendar

 And so Bart knew just where to go when it came time to pick a religion: "How about Judaism?
 When you turn 13, cha-ching!" (video clip).

 Though Homer and family are not one of us, the now defunct Hipster Jew site had a great summary of all the Jewish characters in the show, including some questionable, but totally defensible, honorary Jews.
-And, see this exhaustive Simpsons Wiki list, of Jews who were ever on the show, with 70 entries, from Bob Dylan (who says "shalom" in the midst of an incomprehensible answer about his religion (YouTube clip) to the "Matzo Ball Soup Chef" and including the faceless Jewish God, and, ahem, Jesus).
-Strangest of all is the "Old Jewish Man" with his dance craze (video here).
+And, see this exhaustive Simpsons Wiki list, of Jews who were ever on the show, with 70 entries, from Bob Dylan (who says "shalom" in the midst of an incomprehensible answer about his religion (YouTube clip) to the "Matzo Ball Soup Chef" and including the faceless Jewish God (who - unlike everyone else - has five fingers!), and, ahem, Jesus).
+Strangest of all is the "Old Jewish Man" with his dance craze (videos here and here).

 In 2015, the Jewish Week also compiled their top 5 Jewy moments of the show, in Meet the Simpsteins; and the Forward did the same thing, picking out their Top 3 in 2020.
+YouTuber FitNerdyJew compiled his list of the 10 best Jewish Simpsons quotes, with clips, here.
 Writing in the Forward in 2014, Simpsons/Jews guru Mark Pinsky concludes, "For 25 Years, The Simpsons Have Been Good for the Jews, and in 2015 he further analyzed the clan in Moment, "The Simpsons have skeletons in their closet.
 And they're shaped like menorahs.....
 Along the same vein, a shrei-out to Robert Schneider at bangitout.com, who compiled this exploration of the characters' Jewishness: The Simpsons, Jewish?
 And a big mazel tov to Sophia Singer, whose 2015 B'nei Mitzvah project for the The City Congregation for Humanistic Judaism in New York was an essay on "Jewish Values and Themes in The Simpsons."

 Krusty explains that he has long been estranged from his rabbi father, who told him, "Seltzer is for drinking, not for spraying.
 Pie is for noshing, not for throwing."
-This despite young Krusty being "first in his yeshiva class -- as a matter of fact, he was voted the most likely to hear God."
+This despite young Krusty being named, according to his father, "first in his yeshiva class -- as a matter of fact, he was voted the most likely to hear God."

 Bart and Lisa try again and again to reconcile Krusty with his father, bringing serious Jewish sources.
 After trying some real Talmud, Bart finally finds the quote that works: